jbdamask/wkid-smaaht/README.md

     - Per [OpenAI's API Data Usage policy from May 2023](https://openai.com/policies/api-data-usage-policies) OpenAI will not use your conversations to train their models.
 Still, it's up to you to abide by any constraints or policies set by your organization.
 - Does Slack use my input?
     - Slack chats are considered Customer Data, which Slack's policies state are [owned by the Customer](https://slack.com/trust/data-management).
-- Does Wkid Smaaht remember my chats?
+- Does W'kid Smaaht remember my chats?
+    - By default, W'kid Smaaht logs chats into AWS CloudTrail but this can be turned off in the code.
+- Can my team have different chats going on simultaneously?
-    - Yes.
-Though this hasn't been thoroughly tested.
-The code responds in Slack threads and each call to the OpenAI API includes the thread history.
-Chats from different threads don't appear to bleed into one another.
+    - Yep.
+Chats from different threads don't bleed into one another.
 - Does it hallucinate?
     - Yes.
 But since this is GPT4, it's somewhat[better than GPT3](https://openai.com/research/gpt-4)
 - How much can I use it?